ray2501/rivet-fcgi/doc/commands.md

 * Postgresql based on Tcl package Pgtcl
 * Sqlite based on Tcl package sqlite3

+If you want to use DIO 1.1:

+	package require -exact DIO 1.1

 For DIO 1.2 I just add TDBC interface driver.

 For session package: